A spliced preferential attachment model for degree distributions in networks: A Tail-realistic GPA model

-In the previous section, we found that using a preference function with linearity in the limit allows for the inclusion of sub/super-linear behaviour below the threshold, while simultaneously guaranteeing a heavy tail.
-In this section, we study how the limiting degree distribution varies with the preference function according to Equation~\ref{eq-pref}.
-Its survival is
+In the previous section, we constructed an asymptotically linear preference function that allows for the inclusion of sub/super-linear behaviour below the threshold, while simultaneously guaranteeing regular variation of the degrees.
+In this section, we demonstrate the flexibility of the proposed GPA model, that is using the preference function from Equation~\ref{eq-pref} in the GPA model, with regard to the tail behaviour of the limiting degree distribution.
+The limiting survival of the proposed GPA model is: